amitmse/in_Python_/Boosting/README.md

 ### SHapley Additive exPlanations (SHAP)

 - SHAP does not go on and retrain the model for each subset.
 Instead, for the removed or left out feature, it just replaces it with the average value of the feature and generates the predictions.

+- SHAP Values provide a way to understand how each feature contributes to the model's predictions.
+	Similar to the beta of linear regression.
+	It helps in identifying the most important features and understanding their impact on the model.

 ------------------------------------------------------------------------------------------------------------